openstack-archive/nova-powervm/README.rst

 The existing configuration file attributes will be reused as much as possible.
 This reduces the number of PowerVM specific items that will be needed.
-However, the driver is likely to need some PowerVM specific options.
+However, the driver will require some PowerVM specific options.

 In this case, we plan to keep the PowerVM specifics contained within the configuration file (and driver code).
-Any new configuration options will have the prefix "powervm\_".
+These will be documented on the driver's wiki page.

 There should be no impact to customers upgrading their cloud stack as this is a genesis driver and should not have database impacts.